-To achieve the qualification, you MUST be (a) internally assessed by your tutor as Proficient in all 7 learning outcomes; and (b) assessed as Proficient (by CPCAB) in the external assessment.
+To achieve the qualification, you MUST be internally assessed by your tutor as Proficient in all 7 learning outcomes.

 This qualification is eligible for fully in-person, or blended delivery.
 Up to 50% of the Guided Learning Hours (GLH) of this qualification can be delivered online.
 This qualification is not suitable for full online delivery.